dev-academy-phase4/cs/week1/spiral/output.md

 Before sending the board characters to the console, we can do a little preprocessing.
 For example, the board tends to look narrow and tall because console characters are about half as wide as they are high.
 Write a test that passes a string to a method called `AddSpaces` and checks to see a space has been inserted every second character.
 Then make it pass!

 You could also add one that draws a border around the map, one that adds a key or other accompanying text, and so on.

+## Massive flicker

+By now you're probably noticing that the display flickers pretty badly on each movement.
+This is because we're redrawing the board every time, even when most of it doesn't need to be drawn.
+As a bonus exercise, see what you can do about that.
+Hint: `Console.SetCursorPosition`.